For those who've ever visited the Vietnam War Memorial, you already understand the sentiment.

 ----

 Chuck Willman's father served in Vietnam while his sister served in Operation Desert Storm.
-He is an Arizona real estate agent specializing in relocation, investments and first time home buyers.
+He is a Utah real estate agent.

 Chuck, visiting the Vietnam Veterans Memorial is certainly among the more emotional experiences you can have in D.C.
 Every time I've been there, I'm struck by the solemnity and silence of all the visitors.
 The interactive online memorial makes it accessible to many more people who may not have had the chance to visit in person.